brianqian/eventspotter-react/README.md

 # EventSpotter

 The sequel to my first web development project found [here](https://github.com/brianqian/SpotifyEvents).
+This repo is being reformatted to be a frontend only project with the backend hosted separately, [here](https://github.com/brianqian/eventspotter-backend).
+Besides it being good practice, the real reason can be found below in NextJS Learning Points.

 Eventspotter is an app that allows its users to search for concert tickets and tours according to their top artists on Spotify.
 After connecting to a Spotify account, the app will generate the user's music library and be able to see a calendar of dates and ticket prices in a user-defined search radius.
 Users will also be able to see a map of these artists' tours.